johnnovak/johnnovak.site/blog/content/posts/what-every-coder-should-know-about-gamma/index.md

 ## Conclusion

-This is pretty much all there is to gamma encoding and decoding.
+Alright, this is pretty much all there is to gamma encoding and decoding.
-Congratulations for making it so far, now you're an officially certified gamma-compliant developer! :)
+Congratulations for making it so far, now you're an officially certified gamma-compliant developer! :sunglasses:

 To recap, the only reason to use gamma encoding for digital images is because it allows us to store images more efficiently on a limited bit-length.
 It